owntone/owntone-server/README_ALSA.md

 ## Handling Devices that cannot concurrently play multiple audio streams

-Some devices such as various RPI DAC boards (IQaudio DAC, Allo Boss DAC...) can not have multiple streams openned at the same time/cannot play multiple sound files at the same time:  this results in `Device or resource busy` errors.
+Some devices such as various RPI DAC boards (IQaudio DAC, Allo Boss DAC...) cannot have multiple streams openned at the same time/cannot play multiple sound files at the same time.
+This results in `Device or resource busy` errors.
 You can confirm if your sound card has this problem by using the example below once have determined the names/cards information as above.

 Using our `hw:1` device we try: